Advanced Studies Program

 Additional Courses at the Kiel University

 An additional feature of the program is the opportunity to participate in selected courses of Kiel University's Ph.D.
-Program "Quantitative Economics" during the winter term 2018/19.
+Program "Quantitative Economics".
 The list of courses usually includes: Advanced Macroeconomics; Advanced Microeconomics; Foreign Exchange Markets - Theory and Empirics; Climate and Energy Economics; Advanced International Trade; Theory of Financial Markets; Advanced Statistics and Econometrics.

 Part of my role is to meet the ASP alumni from all over the world.
 One thing they always say is that it was one of the best year of their life!